Inedo/inedo-docs/Content/installation/installing-on-iis/howto-switch-to-integrated-web-server-from-iis.md

 When you install any of our products using the installer, you're presented with two application hosting options: Integrated Web Server or IIS Web Application.

 :::(Error) (💀 IIS is Not Recommended 💀)
-Following Microsoft's guidance to [no longer use IIS for modern .NET applications](https://learn.microsoft.com/en-us/aspnet/core/fundamentals/servers/kestrel), we no longer recommend using IIS to host our products.
+Following Microsoft's guidance to [no longer use IIS for modern .NET applications](https://learn.microsoft.com/en-us/aspnet/core/fundamentals/servers/kestrel), we no longer recommend using IIS to host modern versions (2022+) of our products.

 Instead, you should use the Integrated Web Server, which is our (and Microsoft's) recommended web server.
 Although IIS is still supported, there are no benefits aside from a more familiar user interface.
 :::